netlify/build/README.md

 ## Lifecycle

-The build process runs through a series of lifecycle `events`.
+The build process runs through a series of lifecycle events.
 These events are the places we can hook into and extend how the Netlify build operates.

 <!-- AUTO-GENERATED-CONTENT:START (LIFECYCLE_TABLE) -->